Introduction: water collecting,

 Below, view into the interior of the composter, after removal of the door, which is made of flat polycarbonate sheeting.
 The compostable materials are covered with flat polycarbonate to increase insulation.
 Photograph taken 19.04.2020, a few days after the design idea, which was followed by very rapid construction.
 After completion, other gardening tasks, such as watering plants, had to take priority over accumulating more compostable materials to place in the composter.

-Above, two photographs of the first composter I designed, in place for many years and still in place.
+Above, a photograph of the first composter I designed, in place for many years and still in place.
 A composting structure, like other gardening structures, should preferably have more than one function, if the supplementary functions don't compromise the primary function.
 This composter can be used for plant support whilst continuing to make compost.
 Below, the roof of the composter used to support winter squash plants:

 The composter can be used for protected cropping, as a kind of cold frame.
 A simple supporting structure can be fitted inside the composter.
 It supports a growing container fairly near the upper surface.
 The plants growing here will benefit from the increased temperatures..
 There's plenty of room for compostable materials below the supporting structure.
 This wooden composter can be converted into a solar composter.
 The wooden roof is replaced with a flat polycarbonate sheet or a corrugated PVC sheet.